rebelsky/sams-assorted-musings-reflections/intro-datacsci.md

 that it will offend some and confuse others, but it's what I'm going with.

 In any case, this is what my students are reading about four weeks into the semester.
-Next semester, they [1] will probably get to read it at the beginning fo the semester.
+Next semester [1], they [2] will probably get to read it at the beginning of the semester.

 ## What is data science?